Comfort and Compassion for Quality of Life

-The family meeting is an opportunity for you and your family to share concerns, ask questions and provide information to help clarify your wishes for care.
-Enhancing communication helps to ensure that your needs are being fully met.
-The goal of our palliative care team is to support you throughout this journey.
+An opportunity for the patient and family to share concerns, ask questions and provide information to help clarify the wishes of the patient for their care.
+Enhancing communication between patients, families and the health care team helps to ensure that individualized needs are being fully met.
+The goal of the palliative care team is to support the patient and their loved ones through this journey.

 The diagnosis of a serious illness is a major life-changing event.
-Receiving the diagnosis may throw you into a whirlwind of emotions ranging from fear or anger to denial and overwhelming sadness.
-It is difficult enough to deal with the physical challenges of illness and treatment but the emotional impact can be an even greater burden.
+Upon hearing the diagnosis, a patient, as well as loved ones, may be thrown into a whirlwind of emotions ranging from fear or anger to denial and overwhelming sadness.
+It is difficult enough to deal with the physical challenges of illness and treatment.
+But the emotional impact can be an even greater burden.

 - Social workers